nlpsandbox/nlpsandbox.io/wiki/604825-homepage.md

 ## Benchmarking of NLP Tool

-The NLP Sandbox provides a common development model for build NLP Tools and benchmark their performance on public and private datasets.
+The NLP Sandbox provides a common development model for building NLP Tools and benchmarking their performance on public and private datasets.

 ## PHI Annotation & De-Identification